deibouquet/FifthWheel/README.md

 7. View `http://127.0.0.1:5173/` in internet browser

 NOTE: Step #5 and #6 uses a dependency called `Concurrently` to run script commands from the different package.json (BE and FE)

 #

+## Updates

+- 02.20.2023:
+  - Update `searchDealershipLotByDetails` function to filter with price points while searching for matching dealership id.
+  - Update datagrid to include error handling and validation for columns with prices.

+#